 Small steps, big improvements

-The Uelzena Group has established a process for dialogue and improvement, which is based on the data collected for the sustainability module milk.
-In this way, the company intends to work together with farmers to continuously optimise performance in sustainable milk production.
+The Uelzena Group has established a process for dialogue and improvement, which is based on the data collected for the QM Dairy Sustainability Tool.
+In this way, the company intends to work together with dairy farmers to continuously optimise performance in sustainable milk production.

 In order to improve its own performance in sustainable milk production, the Uelzena Group is now using a basic quality management method and has established a Continuous Improvement Process (CIP).
 This CIP follows an evolutionary way of thinking: It does not envisage one major innovation or measure, but rather ongoing development with many small steps.

-One central part of the CIP at Uelzena is the “Advisory Board sustainability module milk” which comprises four farmers and three Uelzena representatives.
-The Board has a control function and furthers ongoing improvements in a defined process while following the proven PDCA cycle developed in the USA.
+The continuous improvement process is based on the proven PDCA cycle developed in the USA.
 PDCA stands for the different steps of the improvement process: Plan, Do, Check, Adjust.

 Based on these steps, the Uelzena Group has developed its own approach:

-- Survey: Data collection within the scope of the sustainability module.
+- Survey: Data collection within the scope of the QM Dairy Sustainability Tool.

 - Analysis and identification: Analysis of the data together with the member dairies and the Advisory Board and identification of possible improvements.